 Jesus' Sabbath example for us has been described as resting in the bosom of the Father.
-The Sabbath rest is resting and being refreshed in a relationship not lying in an unconscious (dead) state.
+The Sabbath rest is resting and being refreshed in a relationship, not lying in an unconscious (dead) state.
 How could the Lord of the Sabbath be "asleep" on His day?

-It is interesting that this verse appears in Matthew 12:
+It is interesting that this verse appears in Matthew 12 the same chapter that mentions the sign of Jonah:

 "For the Son of man is Lord even of the sabbath day."
-(Matt 12:8)
+(Matthew 12:8)